open-contracting-extensions/public-private-partnerships/README-Docs.md

 tx pull -a -f
 ```

+These should be commited and pushed, which will trigger a build of the ReadTheDocs Spanish site - https://ocds-for-ppps.readthedocs.io/es/latest/

-To build the Spanish docs, follow the "Build the docs" instructions above, but instead of `make dirhtml`, run:
+To build the Spanish docs locally, follow the "Build the docs locally" instructions above, but instead of `make dirhtml`, run:
 ```
 make -e SPHINXOPTS="-D language='es'" html
 ```